ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 ## Install PyTorch

-Create a Python virtual environemnt using Miniconda.
+Create a Python virtual environment using Miniconda.

 For Arm Linux: